jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Generate .inp file, in which the keyword 'mol.cart = True' is not activated (in order to use pure spherical harmonic type of basis functions).

 ## 4.5.10 bdf2fch
 Transfer MOs from BDF (.scforb/.inporb/.casorb, etc) to Gaussian .fch file.
-Note that bdf2fch can not generate a .fch file from scratch.
-The user must provide a .fch(k) file, and MOs in that file will be replaced.
 Two examples are shown and explained below

 (1) `bdf2fch a.scforb a.fch`
 This is used for transferring R(O)HF, UHF or CASSCF orbitals.